 Rector John Newton - Abolition of Slavery

 In 1779 Newton left Olney to become rector of St. Mary Woolnoth in London.
-His ministry included not only the London poor and the merchant class but also the wealthy and influential.
+His ministry included the London poor, the merchant class, and the wealthy and influential.
 William Wilberforce, a member of Parliament and a prime mover in the abolition of slavery, was strongly influenced by John Newton's life and preaching.
-Newton's Thoughts on the African Slave Trade, based on his own experiences as a slave trader, was very important in securing British abolition of slavery.
+Newton's Thoughts on the African Slave Trade, based on his own experiences as a slave trader, were very important in securing the British abolition of slavery.
 Missionaries William Carey and Henry Martyn also gained strength from Newton's counsel.

 Amazing Grace Lyrics